 Respiratory inpatient hospitalisations accounted for 26.7% of inpatient hospitalisations and 21.7% of inpatient bed days among 0-15 year olds in 2016 (see Chapter 14).
-The top two respiratory causes of inpatient hospitalisations were acute upper respiratory tract infection (URTI) and acute bronchiolitis population.
-In 2016, respiratory disease accounted for 8.5% of inpatient hospitalisations in the 16-64 year age group (vs 5.4% for cardiovascular, 4.3% for non-respiratory cancers), and 10.2% of inpatient bed days (vs 7.9% for cardiovascular, 9.4% for non-respiratory cancers).
+The top two respiratory causes of inpatient hospitalisations were acute upper respiratory tract infection (URTI) and acute bronchiolitis which accounted for 6.1% and 3.9% of all inpatient hospitalisations in the 0-15 year age group.
+In terms of inpatient bed days used, the top two respiratory conditions were perinatal and congenital respiratory conditions (4.3%) followed by acute bronchiolitis (4.0%).
+This is further discussed in chapter 14.